 The travel component allows you to claim a deduction for up to two personal trips and an unlimited number of medical trips taken during the year.
 The amount you can claim for each trip is the lowest of the following three options:

-- The taxable travel benefit you received from your employer for that trip (found in Box 32 of your T4 slip).
+- The taxable travel benefit you received from your employer for that trip (found in Box 32 of your T4 slip), or the $1,200 standard amount per person if you did not receive an employer travel benefit.

 - The total travel expenses you incurred for the trip, including airfare, meals, and hotels.

-- The cost of the lowest return airfare (LRA) available at the time of the trip between the airport closest to your home and the “closest designated city” (which are usually Edmonton, Winnipeg, Ottawa, or Montreal for Nunavut residents).
+- The cost of the lowest return airfare available at the time of the trip between the airport closest to your home and the “closest designated city” (which is usually Edmonton, Winnipeg, Ottawa, or Montreal for Nunavut residents).

-Filing a return is advisable even in a low-income year, as this deduction may reduce your taxable income below the basic personal amount, potentially eliminating your tax obligation entirely.
+Even in a low-income year, filing a return is worthwhile.
+This deduction may reduce your taxable income below the basic personal amount, which could eliminate your tax obligation.

 Canada Groceries and Essentials Benefit